Adam-Goss/machine_setup_automation/README.md

 - **roles/dev_machine** -- This role is for development machines and installs a development environment that currently includes; Python, Go, VSCode, and neovim.
 It also changes GUI-specific things based on the GNOME desktop.

+- **roles/docker_machine** -- This role is for machines that run/host docker images and installs docker, Portainer (for GUI management), and configures Heimdall image for dashboard management of internal services.

 - **roles/attack_machine** -- This role is for machines used for penetration testing and it installs pentesting tools and can be used to attack targets.

 - **roles/malware_machine** -- This role is for malware analysis machines and installs appropriate tools for this.